-On the Tonight Show many years ago, comedian George Gobel jokingly posed this question to Johnny Carson: “Did you ever get the feeling that the world was a tuxedo and you were a pair of brown shoes?”
+On the Tonight Show many years ago, comedian George Gobel jokingly posed this question to long-time host Johnny Carson: “Did you ever get the feeling that the world was a tuxedo and you were a pair of brown shoes?”

 People laughed, of course; however, I’d wager that more than a few hearers could personally relate to that experience of feeling different from others, about which Gobel had spoken.

 I have a “brown shoes” kind of story to share, but it actually involves a different kind of apparel – namely, a favorite red sweater I had as a child.
 First, however, I must provide a bit of context.

 I was a pious little boy.
 Faith came quite naturally to me; and, obedience to God and my parents defined my sense of normalcy.
 Innocent faith, however, can often be stretched almost to the breaking point as life becomes more complex.

 During my teen years, my first family began a slow and agonizing process of disintegration.
 I need not divulge specifics, but it is necessary that I admit of a uniquely painful gulf that developed between my father and me.
 Eventually, I came to seriously doubt his love, which is a torturous experience for an adolescent boy.

 As my parents’ marriage crept steadily toward divorce, and as I wrestled with the associated emotions that seemingly invaded every fiber of my life, I also began to question, for the first time, the goodness of God.
 Honestly, I felt betrayed by the One I had always trusted.
 My best friend seemed to have turned a deaf ear precisely when I was most desperate for God’s consolation.